Day 1: Entering the Highlands: Fell – Einhyrningur (ca. 25 km)

-Day 2: Entering the Highlands: Fell – Mosar (ca. 25 km)
+Day 2: Passing the Peaks: Einhyrningur – Mosar – Hungurfit (ca. 30 km)

-Day 3: Where the wild sheep roam: Around Mosar (ca. 25-35 km):
+Day 7: Where the wild sheep roam: Around Mosar (ca. 25-35 km):

 We leave the herd behind and continue on individual horses to further explore this wonderful area some more.
 We ride into the beautiful Botnar valley and stop at a cave used in earlier times as a shelter for farmers when gathering their sheep.
 The highlight of this day will be looking down at the impressive Markafljotsglúfur, a gorge that is 200 meter deep.
 Before heading back to the cabin we stop at a hilltop and enjoy a great 360 degree view over the Southern highlands, including Mýrdalsjökull Glacier and the notorious Katla crater.

 Our last riding day leads us down the slopes of Tindfjallajökull with amazig views of Markafljot River and the Eyjafjallaökull.
 This is the perfect day to wind down and let all the impressions from the trip sink in.
 Departure to Reykjavik in the evening.